Zyzyl/MeshColliderManagementTools/README.md

 ## Why is this a plugin and not a tool in a public folder?
-We can't access the necessary functionality via LogiX or components in the main Neos build.
-In the long run I may consider rebuilding this tool inside Neos for easier distribution if future updates make that possible.
+We can't access the necessary functionality via LogiX or components in the main Resonite build.
+In the long run I may consider rebuilding this tool inside Resonite for easier distribution if future updates make that possible.

 ## How can I install / activate this plugin?
-1. Download the **MeshColliderManagementTools.dll** file from this repository and place it in the 'Libraries' subfolder wherever NeosVR is installed on your PC.
+1. Download the **MeshColliderManagementTools.dll** file from this repository and place it in the 'Libraries' subfolder wherever Resonite is installed on your PC.
 2. Start Neos via the **NeosLauncher.exe** and make sure that the **MeshColliderManagementTools.dll** option is checked.
 3. In a world where you have 'Builder' permissions, create an empty slot and attach the `MeshColliderManagementWiard` component from the 'Add-ons/Wizards' category.
 This will create a new wizard UI panel for you to use.
 The right side of the panel has a lot of empty space initially - this is intentional and is used to show listed MeshColliders.